aaniaahh/assignments/OOP_Primer/definitions.md

 **Deep Copy:**
+A copy operation where an object and all the objects it references are duplicated, creating a completely independent clone.
+Changes to the copied object do not affect the original.

 **Derived Class:**
+A class that inherits from a base class.
+It can extend or override functionality defined in the base class.

 **Design Patterns:**
 Identifies classes and instances, their roles, collaborations and responsibilities.
 Each design pattern focuses on a particular object-oriented design problem or issue.
 It describes when it applies, whether it can be applied in the presence of other design constraints, and the consequences and trade-offs of its use.